Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Ljubljana Castle

 To get to the Ljubljana Castle, take the funicular across the street from the main market square.
 There are great views of Ljubljana from the castle given its perch on the hill.
 The castle grounds are free to visit but you do have to purchase a ticket to visit the exhibits inside the castle.
+I would definitely come up here for the view, but the exhibits inside are skippable if you’re short on time.

 Shopping in the Old Town

 The main street of the Old Town is filled with cute inviting boutiques that are made for browsing.
 The street starts at Cyril and Methodius Square, continues to Town Square, and continues down Mestni Trg and turns into Stari Trg.
-If it’s time for lunch, there are a row of restaurants to choose from on this street before you continue shopping.
-Valvas’or and Julija are both good options with atmospheric outdoor seating and lunch specials.
+We spent way longer on this street than we initially intended because every shop is just so cute!
+If you like handmade items, locally produced treats, and cute accessories and home decor, then set aside a good chunk of time to browse.

 Ljubljana River Promenade